stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### UNAL

-Very good, yes.
-A regimental hat.
+Very good!
+Yes.
+A regimental hat!

 #### HELEN

-So, to explain--
+So.
+To explain--

 #### LYDIA

-And the android is plugged in.
+And the android is... plugged in.

 #### HELEN